Free 3-Tier Raised Garden Bed Plans: A Step-by-Step Guide

 The rich soil mix you start with gives your plants a fantastic head start, but they’ll get hungry as the season progresses.
 Nutrients in a contained bed can get used up by hungry plant roots or washed away by watering over time.
 To keep your garden productive, you’ll need to replenish these nutrients.
 You can do this by top-dressing each tier with a fresh layer of compost mid-season.
 Alternatively, you can use a balanced, slow-release organic fertilizer every few weeks according to the package directions to ensure your plants have the fuel they need to thrive.

-Work with Your Garden's Microclimates
+Using Your Garden's Microclimates to Your Advantage

 Each tier of your garden bed is its own little world, or microclimate.
 The top tier gets the most direct sun and wind, making it ideal for heat-loving plants like tomatoes, peppers, and herbs like rosemary.
 The middle tier gets a mix of sun and some shade from the plants above, perfect for leafy greens and root vegetables.
 The bottom tier is the most shaded, cool, and moist, creating a great home for plants that prefer those conditions, like lettuce, spinach, or even trailing flowers.
 Observing how the sun moves across your garden throughout the day will help you perfect your planting plan.

-Maintain Good Drainage
+Checking and Maintaining Good Drainage

 Proper drainage is crucial for preventing root rot and keeping your plants healthy.
 The great news is that Frame It All’s raised garden beds have an open-bottom design, which allows excess water to drain directly into the ground below.
 This feature naturally avoids the waterlogging that can happen in enclosed pots.
 While you might have heard you should add a layer of gravel at the bottom for drainage, it’s best to skip it.
 This can actually impede water flow.
 Instead, focus on using a light, well-aerated soil mix throughout the entire bed to ensure water moves through freely.